-Emporio reinvents classics, Dolce&Gabbana courts millennials
+Dolce&Gabbana court millennials, Plein launches activewear

 Alongside the brand’s trademark tailored suits, the new collection includes zany plush animal head hoods or backpacks, and Rasta knit hats or crowns over baseball caps, fun-loving Harajuku touches for a generation that prizes its juvenile side.
 Jeans and jackets were covered with appliques, with royal motifs from crowns to hearts emerging as decorative emojis.

-The collection was a furious display of graphic prowess with humanized animal motifs alongside the brand’s typical religious imagery.
-It was as breathless as the new generation star power on the runway.
+The collection was a fast and furious display of graphic prowess with humanized animal motifs alongside the brand’s typical religious imagery, a display as breathless as the new generation of star power on the runway.

 CLASSICS REINTERPRETED